maread99/beanahead/README.md

 $ beanahead addrx rx_def rx ledger -e 2022-12-31
 ```
 The above command:
-- Gets the definitions from the file `rx_def.beancount` in the currency working directory.
+- Gets the definitions from the file `rx_def.beancount` in the current working directory.
 - For each definition, generates transactions from (and inclusive of) the defintion date through to and, if applicable, inclusive of '2022-12-31'.
 - Adds transactions to the `rx.beancount` ledger.
 - Updates the `rx_def.beancount` file (as [Updating definitions](#updating-definitions)).
-- Verifies that the main ledger, `ledger.beancount`, loads without error.
+- Verifies that the main ledger, `ledger.beancount`, loads without errors.
 The path to the main ledger is passed as the third positional argument (this ledger should be the main ledger to which the 'insert "rx.beancount"' line was added). `addrx` requires this file only to verify that no errors have arisen as a result of introducing the new transactions to the Regular Expected Transactions Ledger.
   - In the event the main ledger loads with errors then changes made to the definitions file and Regular Expected Transactions Ledger are reverted and advices printed.

 If the command is executed as above with the files in the [examples/defs](./examples/defs) folder then the empty rx ledger there will be populated with transactions.
 The rx ledger would end up as [rx_updated.beancount][rx_def_updated] whilst the definitions file would be updated as [rx_def_updated.beancount][rx_def_updated].